 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 When most people think of waterbeds, they think back to the late 70s and early 80s, when waterbeds were first big.
 They think of water sloshing inside the bed and constant rolling during the night.
 But thanks to today’s technology and advancements, waterbed mattresses are different.
 They’re better.
-Interesting waterbed facts?
+We are going to discuss 5 interesting waterbed facts.
 They help distribute your weight evenly, reduce pressure points, and support your spine for a comfortable, peaceful night of sleep.

 Table of Contents

+Which is it?
+Hardside Vs. Softside mattresses.
 Waterbeds, in general, will feel less firm than traditional mattresses simply by their nature.
-However, they are available in a variety of firmness levels and may take some time to grow accustomed to the different feel of a water mattress.
+However, they are available in a variety of firmness levels, and may take some time to grow accustomed to the different feel of a water mattress.
 Waterbeds are available in different varieties, generally separated into either hard-side or soft-side waterbeds.

 If you are transitioning from an innerspring mattress to a waterbed, the difference if feel might surprise you at first.
 People making the change often thing the bed is too soft and not near supportive enough; however, there are solutions.

-Today’s waterbed mattresses include zero motion options and a soft side mattress, which looks just like a normal mattress, but with better support.
-The softside mattress utilizes your current box spring, frame, and headboard and footboard so that your move from spring bed to waterbed is visually similar.
+Today’s waterbed mattresses include zero motion options and a soft side mattress, which looks just like a normal mattress but with better support.
+The softside mattress utilizes your current box spring, frame, headboard, and footboard so that your move from a spring bed to a waterbed is visually similar.